-Infrastructure Victoria has published the evidence base that will inform its advice to government, including a suite of technical reports and analysis and an overarching Evidence base report that discusses the results.
+Infrastructure Victoria published the evidence base that will inform its advice to government, including a suite of technical reports and analysis and an overarching Evidence base report that discusses the results, in August 2018.

 The full suite of reports are available to download from the Document Library.